duncancmt/fu/README.md

 If you're looking for a hot new coin to ape that's gonna give you a good pump, then this is not the coin for you.
-The authors are not pumpooors (they're borderline incompetent with HTML/JS/CSS), and neither are they going to put any effort into promoting this token to increase it's price.
-If you want to tell your friends about it, we can't stop you, but you're probably going to lose them money by suggesting this to them.
+The authors are not pumpooors (they're borderline incompetent with HTML/JS/CSS), and neither are they going to put any further development, management, or promotional effort into this token.
+If you want to tell your friends about it, the authors can't stop you, but you're probably going to lose them money by suggesting this to them.
 This is strictly an art project.
+FU has no inherent value.
+The pricing is set by an AMM with fully locked liquidity; the authors do not market make, entreat professional market makers, or stabilize/increase the price.
+Owning FU does not entitle you to some future income stream.
+There is no treasury, community fund, marketing fund, or other source of funds for ongoing operations.

-Owning this token is like owning a participation trophy.
+Owning FU is like owning a participation trophy.
 The trophy is for being determined enough to actually make a swap happen in spite of all the roadblocks set in the way.

 For developers, if your dApp works with FU, then it will probably work with every other token on earth.
 Perhaps there is some utility in having a